-In 2009, the Journal of the American Academy of Dermatology published an article on the need for an EU-like Nickel Directive to limit the maximum allowable release of nickel from products with prolonged skin contact in the United States, consistent with the concentrations mandated in Europe.23 Based on the fact that approximately 35.8% of the North American patch-test female patients under the age of 18 were reported to have nickel contact allergy in the United States.7 the authors discussed that a Nickel Directive in the United States could dramatically lower the burden of ACD from nickel both through national legislation and public health education.23 Nevertheless, since nickel cases are widely underreported and potentially remain undiagnosed, a better definition of the hidden nickel epidemic must exist in order to have an accurate "before and after" understanding of the population in the context of any governmental legislation.
+able release of nickel from products with prolonged skin contact in the United States, consistent with the concentrations mandated in Europe.
+Based on the fact that approximately 35.8% of the North American patch-test female patients under the age of 18 were reported to have nickel contact allergy in the United States,7 the authors discussed that a Nickel Directive in the United States could dramatically lower the burden of ACD from nickel both through national legislation and public health education.
+Nevertheless, since nickel cases are widely underreported and potentially remain undiagnosed, a better definition of the hidden nickel epidemic must exist in order to have an accurate "before and after" understanding of the population in the context of any governmental legislation.